alessandrocandolini/repository-sommelier/README.md

 Not sure yet if I want this program to also be responsible of downloading the repo and opening the PRs.
 In the MVP I will just assume the project is cloned.

+## Why not using Scala-Steward

+Please use [Scala Steward](https://github.com/scala-steward-org/scala-steward) and not this project.
+I'm working on this project just for fun, and because sometimes i need a narrow set of more opinionated options compared to Scala Steward.

 ## Run the tests